 Fundraising Prizes

-*These, or similarly valued prizes, are distributed following the ride*
+*These, or similarly valued prizes, are distributed following the ride after all fundraising is complete*

-$1250: Professional bike tune-up – at Wheel Base Bicycles – Valued at $100
+$1500: Professional bike tune-up – at Wheel Base Bicycles – Valued at $100

 Go First Class

-The Golden Retriever Plan: (For those who desire to travel First Class all the way while significantly impacting our non-profit) In addition to all of the regular benefits of the tour, when you turn in at least $3,000, prior to the start of the event, you receive
+The Golden Retriever Plan: (For those who desire to travel First Class all the way while significantly impacting our non-profit) In addition to all of the regular benefits of the tour, when you turn in at least $3,000, prior to the start of the event, you receive:

 A “Dog Team” Production!